Guillaume-Docquier/AE_Addon/README.md

 # Key features

 ## Improved UI
-AE's UI is good but is flawed in many places.
+AE's User Interface is good but is flawed in many places.
 I decided to correct these flaws where I could or improve the existing design in some places.
 For example, the fleet overview is very simple and feels a bit too basic.
 I added already existing styles to make it feel a lot more polished.
 The result is a better look and a hover effect on the ship rows so that reading those big crunchy numbers becomes easier.

 <img src="https://github.com/Guillaume-Docquier/AE_Addon/blob/master/screens/After_FleetOverview.png"></img>